Ranking every centre-back Man Utd have signed since Jaap Stam left

 6. Victor Lindelof

-Lindelof was brought to United from Benfica by Jose Mourinho in 2017 but endured an underwhelming first season at Old Trafford.
+Lindelof was brought to United from Benfica by Jose Mourinho in the summer of 2017 but endured a disastrous first season at Old Trafford.

 4. Gabriel Heinze